 A CVL is appropriate when a company is insolvent.
 The company can either no longer pay its debts as and when they fall due, or when its liabilities exceed the value of its assets.

-A company is struck off from Companies House register when an application is made to Companies House for the company to be removed from the register.
-This can only be done if it:
+A company is struck off from Companies House register when an application to Companies House for the companies removed from the record.
+Possible only if it:

-• has not traded in the last three months.
+• the company has not traded in the last three months.

-• has not changed names in the last three months.
+• not changed the company name in the previous three months.

-• has no agreements in place with creditors, e.g. a Company Voluntary Arrangement (CVA).
+• no agreements in place with creditors, e.g. a Company Voluntary Arrangement (CVA).

-DO I NEED TO GO TO ANY MEETINGS?
+DO I NEED TO ATTEND TO ANY MEETINGS?

-The directors would hold a board meeting to consider recommending liquidation to the company’s shareholders.
-Following this an extraordinary general meeting of the shareholders must be held for the members to pass resolutions to place the company into liquidation and to nominate a liquidator.
+The directors hold a board meeting to consider recommending liquidation to the company’s shareholders.
+Following this, an extraordinary general meeting of the shareholders for the members to pass resolutions to place the company into liquidation and appoint a liquidator.

-A physical meeting of creditors will only be held if it is specifically requested by either creditors representing ten percent of the total creditor debt, ten percent of the total number of creditors or by ten creditors in number.
+A physical meeting of creditors held if it is specifically requested by either creditor representing ten per cent of the total creditor debt, ten per cent of the total number of creditors or by ten creditors in number.

-Notices of the liquidation must be advertised in the London Gazette.
-This is the only place that the liquidation is usually advertised unless the liquidator feels it is necessary to place additional advertisements.
+Notices of the liquidation remain advertised in the London Gazette.
+Being the only place that the liquidation requires advertising unless the liquidator feels it is necessary to place additional advertisements.

 WHAT ARE THE LIQUIDATOR’S DUTIES?

-A liquidator has a number of practical and statutory duties to adhere to in the normal course of a liquidation.
-These duties include:
+A liquidator has several duties in the ordinary course of a liquidation.

-• Reporting to creditors on the progress of the liquidation and, where appropriate, seeking creditor approval for certain actions within the liquidation.
+• Reporting to creditors on the progress of the liquidation.
+Seeking creditor approval for actions within the liquidation.

-• The investigation into, and the reporting upon, the conduct of the company directors prior to the company’s liquidation.
+• investigation and reporting upon, the conduct of the directors before the company’s liquidation.